dusk-network/docs-public/src/content/docs/getting-started/vm/smart_contracts_on_dusk.md

 This distinction is crucial for understanding how smart contracts interact with the Dusk blockchain.

+Understanding the mechanism of argument passing to and from queries and transactions is beneficial, as each contract has a memory area for argument passing, and host methods simplify this process by handling the details.
+Utilizing host-provided methods can result in significant computational power savings, especially for intensive functions like cryptographic and zero-knowledge proofs.

 ##### Events

 Contracts on Dusk can use events as a lightweight mechanism to provide feedback, and they are particularly useful for triggering actions on the caller's side.

-Events serve as a logging mechanism that facilitates interactions between various applications, and can be emitted by either queries or transaction.
+Events serve as a logging mechanism that facilitates interactions between various applications and can be emitted by either queries or transactions.
 Events can be processed post-call by the caller, which can then execute its logic accordingly

-Clients can subscribe to events emitted by both smart contracts and nodes by using the the Rusk Universal Event System <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank" >Rusk Universal Event System</a>.
+Clients can subscribe to events emitted by both smart contracts and nodes by using the Rusk Universal Event System <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank" >Rusk Universal Event System</a>.

-### Argument Passing and Host Methods:**
-Understanding the mechanism of argument passing to and from queries and transactions is beneficial.
-Each contract has a memory area for argument passing, and host methods simplify this process by handling the details.
-Utilizing host-provided methods can result in significant computational power savings, especially for intensive functions like cryptographic and zero-knowledge proofs.

 ##### Examples